isomerpages/nlb-biblioasia/_holding-area/Singapore’s Armenian Church Survived Close to 180 years, Singapore’s Armenian Community Did Not.md

 Hennes added that he saw the role of the church as being a “beacon for all Armenians and Singaporeans – whether visitors or residents – that serves as a platform to expose, maintain and advance the Armenian religion, culture and heritage”.
 Not just a religious centre, the church was also a physical space for "connecting with each other and reinforcing the culture, highlighting our contributions to Singapore’s past and present, and to be a part of the fabric of Singapore’s future”.[^45]

-These ancient people, who built the oldest church in Singapore, are looking ahead to a better future.